manoharpb03/aquila/README.md

 This can be either to fetch at build-time in a build environment or to serve them to your users at runtime, leading to complex setups involving git LFS or Perforce and build servers or worse - manual swapping of files.

-This crate aims at simplifying this process by providing a simple server that can be used to serve versioned assets.
+This crate aims at simplifying this process by providing a simple server, a client and a cli that can be used to serve versioned assets.
 At the moment, it supports:

 - Serve assets to your game clients